mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 So, very naturally, consciousness is seed, and the thirsty feeling of desire is moisture.
 That’s a very good expression.
 So let’s imagine: garden, seed, and water, moisture.

 From this point, karma is a field or garden, and consciousness is a seed, that means there is a relation between karma and consciousness.
 Karma is a garden: it’s big, which makes it possible for a seed to grow.
-That’s why in the Twelve Chain Causation [there is] *ignorance*, *saṃskāra*, *consciousness*.
+That’s why in the Twelve Chain Causation [there is] *ignorance*, *samskara*, *consciousness*.
 Where does consciousness come from?
 What is the place where consciousness occupies?
 That is really karma.
 Consciousness is always in the realm of karma.
 Karma is constant moving.
 You don’t know why you move in that way; you cannot pin it down.
 Always constant moving.
-This is *saṃskāra*.
-Then, in this *saṃskāra*, what’s called yard or garden, there is *consciousness* growing there.
+This is *samskara*.
+Then, in this *samskara*, what’s called yard or garden, there is *consciousness* growing there.
 If consciousness is not there, consciousness doesn’t grow.
 That means, I explained, that consciousness is really powerful, it makes it possible for you to get into the human world.
 Do you remember?
 That’s why this consciousness is very important.
 For instance, if you consciously take a vow, “I will be reborn as a human being next life, to help all sentient beings” – you can.
 You can get in.
 Don’t you think so?
 Yes it is.

 One of the famous [Zen Masters](glossary#zen-master), an abbot of Eiheiji monastery, died at 96 years old.
 He was very wonderful person, Zen teacher.
 At the time he died, three famous Zen teachers died in the same month.
 The first person died, then the other person went to Eiheiji monastery to perform the funeral service; and then he came back to Tokyo, and he died.
 It’s a very strange thing that happened at that time; that is is almost three years ago.
 But this person was walking down the hallway with his attendants, on the way to perform the funeral service for the abbot of Eiheiji monastery, and he said, “Next life, I will be reborn as a human being again, to help all sentient beings.”
 “Do you think so?”
 He smiled.
 And then he returned to Tokyo, and he died.